andre-the-giant/astroblog/src/pages/posts/shtf-call-the-e-team-incident-response-process.md

 ## After things are stable

 Once the incident is resolved, the real work begins.
-Your role doesn’t stop with recovery.
+Your role doesn't stop with recovery.
 It extends into learning and follow-through.

 **Postmortems are essential**, they are a core part of the incident lifecycle.
 A good postmortem helps the team understand what failed, why it failed, and what needs to change to prevent similar incidents.
-It’s not about pointing fingers, it's about finding blind spots, fixing processes, and capturing lessons while they’re still fresh.
+It's not about pointing fingers, it's about finding blind spots, fixing processes, and capturing lessons while they're still fresh.

 As the manager, it's also your job to publicly **acknowledge what went wrong**.
 If customers were impacted or a mistake was made, own that.
 Transparency builds trust.

 And don't forget to **recognize the people who showed up** and helped resolve the issue.
 Whether it was someone leading the response, pulling logs, calming the team, or pushing the fix, their effort should be visible and appreciated.

 **Action items** should be realistic, assigned, and tracked.
 A postmortem without follow-up loses its value.
-Make sure the next sprint includes space for the highest-priority fixes, whether they’re tooling improvements, playbook changes, or architectural updates.
+Make sure the next sprint includes space for the highest-priority fixes, whether they're tooling improvements, playbook changes, or architectural updates.

 Finally, check in with your team in 1:1s.
 Incidents are stressful.
 Not everyone will voice concerns publicly.
 Some might be proud, some might be frustrated, and some might just be tired.
-Give them the space to process and talk about what worked and what didn’t.
+Give them the space to process and talk about what worked and what didn't.

 **Incidents will happen.
-That’s part of the job.
-But how your team responds, and how they feel about that response, depends heavily on what you’ve put in place as their manager.**
+That's part of the job.
+But how your team responds, and how they feel about that response, depends heavily on what you've put in place as their manager.**

 **Before an incident, build a clear, trusted process.
 During an incident, clear the path and keep the team focused.
 Afterward, help the team learn and recover.**